 SNAP Schedule 2022: April Payments

-April is quickly approaching, and many families are looking for their fourth SNAP benefit payment of the year.
+April is underway, and many families are looking for their fourth SNAP benefit payment of the year.

 See: Why Doesn’t Every Grocery Store Accept SNAP EBT Food Stamps?